 Stressing out about folks who unsubscribe.
 Don’t worry so much about it.
 Rule of thumb: if you get more than about 1% of your list taking themselves off after a series of mailings, it’s time to revamp the newsletter.

 Making it a pain to get off the list.
 If someone wants off the list, let them off.
-There is nothing more frustrating than click through ten verification emails confirming you want off the let.
+There is nothing more frustrating than click through ten verification emails confirming you want off the list.
 You’ll make a lot more friends that way.

 There’s certainly more to e-mail marketing than the mistakes listed above, but avoiding these simple mistakes will at least start you on the right track.